BinLiang-NLP/Sentic-GCN/README.md

 ## Credits

+* The affective knowledge used in this work is from [SenticNet](https://sentic.net/), I would like to express my heartfelt thanks to all the authors of SenticNet.
 * The code of this repository partly relies on [ASGCN](https://github.com/GeneZC/ASGCN) \& [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).
 * Here, I would like to express my gratitude to the authors of the [ASGCN](https://github.com/GeneZC/ASGCN) \& [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) repositories.